aoswalt/workshop-react/README.md

 Providing slots for a component allows for separating a different set of concerns to the user.

 ### Render Props

+Using a function to allow for flexible rendering

+---

 At times, there is data whose management could be separated from any display aspect.